documentationfor yFiles for HTML 3.0.0.1

 A point where an edge connects (or can connect) to a node.

-• which kind of edges can connect at this node and at this location.
+• Which kinds of edges can connect at this node and at these locations.

-• to add visual representations which provide further information
+• To add visual representations that provide further information.

 Top